qbuat/taunet/README.md

 # Tau Energy Scale Calibration using Neural Networks

-The scripts in this repo are desgined to calibrate the tau energy scale (pt spectrum) at the ATLAS detector using Mixture Density Networks (MDN).
+The scripts in this repo are designed to calibrate the tau energy scale (pt spectrum) at the ATLAS detector using Mixture Density Networks (MDN).

 ## Running the Code

 This code runs out of the box on a lxplus node with a cern computing account.
 If the user does not have access to these, the dataset will have to be downloaded.

-To run the code, first create a python envirnoment with the provided `requirements.txt` file as follows:
+To run the code, first create a python environment with the provided `requirements.txt` file as follows:

 ````
 git clone git@github.com:qbuat/taunet.git